Arrest of US financier in Moscow shocks investment community

 Russian prosecutors have accused the US-born financier of defrauding Vostochny Express Bank, a mid-sized Russian bank in which Baring Vostok is the controlling shareholder, of Rbs 2.5 billion (€33.4 million) and demanded that he be held without bail.

-If proved guilty Mr Calvey could face up to ten years in a Russian jail.
+If found guilty Mr Calvey could face up to 10 years in a Russian jail.

+At a hearing in a Moscow court on Friday evening, Mr Calvey denied wrongdoing and said he was ready to co-operate with investigators.

-Baring Vostok issued a statement saying that the charges against Mr Calvey and four other of of the firm’s employees “were related solely to an ongoing commercial dispute connected with Vostochny Express.
-“Baring Vostok and all of the funds’ portfolio companies, including Vostochny Express Bank, continue to operate business as usual.”
+Baring Vostok issued a statement saying that the charges against Mr Calvey and four other of of the firm’s employees “were related solely to an ongoing commercial dispute connected with Vostochny Express”.
+“Baring Vostok and all of the funds’ portfolio companies, including Vostochny Express Bank, continue to operate business as usual,” it added.

 Investment climate